ElektraInitiative/libelektra/doc/COMPILE.md

 	It can be also left empty to install plugins next to other libraries.

+GTEST_ROOT:
+	Specifies the root of the GoogleTest sources, to be used for some of the tests.
+A CMakeLists.txt inside GTEST_ROOT will be searched as way to detect a valid GoogleTest source directory.

 It is recommended that you browse through all of the options.
 Afterwards press c again (maybe multiple times until all variables are